-The latest version of the book is P2.0, released about 1 year ago.
+The latest version of the book is P2.0, released over 1 year ago.
 If you've bought a PDF of the book and would like to update it to this version (for free), visit your home page.

 By default this page displays the errata for the latest version of the book.
 If you have a previous version, select it here:

 If you've found a new error, please submit it.

 - Reported in: P2.0 (23-Nov-18)

 Paper page: 1-200

 Throughout the entire book the diagrams are misprinted, many of the images/characters in the diagrams are displayed as boxes.
 Correctly printed diagrams are very rare.